 Through a Glass, Dimly

-My dad never was the kind of man that 'loved' movies.
+My dad never was the kind of man that loved movies.
 He liked Westerns, John Wayne, and Peter Jackson’s The Lord of the Rings trilogy.
-His favorite movie was the 1959 version of Ben-Hur - quite possibly the only movie that he could be said to have truly loved.
-But all in all, my dad was not a 'movie guy'.
+His favorite movie was the 1959 version of Ben-Hur—quite possibly the only movie that he could be said to have truly loved.
+But all in all, my dad was not a ‘movie guy.’

 When my father was first diagnosed with cancer all those years ago in the dying light of a cool November afternoon, no one thought the worst.
 No one ever does.
-The usual tears, prayers, and silent gazes circulated around the room, but I suspect that most of my family, like me, had the hope that my dad would make it.
+The usual tears, prayers, and silent gazes circulated around the room, but I suspect that most of my family, like me, had hope that my dad would make it.
 He just had to.
 He was, after all, the sturdiest man I knew; a firm man with a firm faith, a faith seemingly cut from granite.
 Cancer was a far-off creature that lingered in the frames of movies and under the microscopes of university labs, not something that my family had to deal with.
-Or so we thought, just as everyone thinks when that razor-sharp word is uttered for the first time, drawing like a blade across the mind.
+Or so we thought: just as everyone thinks when that razor-sharp word—cancer—is uttered for the first time, drawing like a blade across the mind.

 My dad was constantly in and out of the hospital in the days and weeks that followed.
-By Christmas he grew steadily weaker and worse, but it still seemed manageable.
+By Christmas he grew steadily weaker and worse, but things still seemed manageable.
 However, by the end of January, the doctors sat us all down and told us that he had only six months left to live.
 He died the following week.

 But, after years of silence, Cameron finally spoke.
 At long last, in the early months of 2022 a teaser trailer was released that showcased only a slim 30 seconds of Avatar: The Way of Water, and perhaps more importantly, a release date of December 16th, 2022 was now set in stone.
 Finally.